sailfish009/openstructure/modules/mol/mm/doc/topology.rst

   .. method:: SetCMapParameters(index, dimension, map)

-    Replaces existing parameters for particular interaction
+    Replaces existing parameters a for particular interaction

-    :param index:       :class:`int`
+    :param index:       Index of CMap

-    :param dimension:   :class:`int`
+    :param dimension:   New dimension

-    :param map:         :class:`list` of :class:`float` values in the format described in the AddCMap function.
+    :param map:         New CMap of format described in the AddCMap function.

+    :type index:        :class:`int`
+    :type dimension:    :class:`int`
+    :type map:          :class:`list`

     :raises:            :class:`RuntimeError` when index exceeds number of set cmaps or size of map is not dimension*dimension